Biden and Harris Take to Twitter to Remind Us the Climate Crisis Is Real

-In his larger statement, he mentioned the climate crisis four times.
-“The science is clear, and deadly signs like these are unmistakable — climate change poses an imminent, existential threat to our way of life,” he wrote, adding that he has “complete faith that we will rise to overcome the threat of climate change.”
+In his larger statement, he mentioned the climate crisis four times, noting that he has “complete faith that we will rise to overcome the threat of climate change.”

 On Sept.
 14, Biden gave a speech, which was live streamed on Twitter, where he discussed the West Coast wildfires and how he plans to fight the climate crisis should he be elected POTUS in November.
 As he explained in the speech, he sees his plan of the U.S. transitioning to a renewable energy economy as a positive thing for the nation (beyond just in terms of emissions), as it will provide endless new jobs to American workers.

 He elaborated on this in a tweet later that day, writing: “When Donald Trump thinks about climate change, he thinks ‘hoax.’
 I think ‘jobs.’
 Good paying, union jobs that put Americans to work building a stronger, more climate-resilient nation.”

 “Donald Trump’s climate denial may not have directly caused the record fires we’re seeing on the West Coast,” Biden added on Wednesday, Sept.
 16, alongside a video map of the fires made by The Los Angeles Times.
 “But if he gets four more years in the White House, they’ll only become more common, devastating, and deadly,” Biden added.